 Moriarty has been an eager, public spokesman for this art and the DTC in particular.
 But it’s the actors who remain its collective face and voice, not him, they’re the ones who live and die in front of us, who make us laugh or ache or want to go home.

-But at the moment, one of the rewards of staying in the company — getting a chance to showcase your best acting chops in the big, demanding roles on our city’s main stage — that remains mostly out of reach.
+But at the moment, one of the rewards of staying in the company — getting a chance to learn and grow and showcase your best acting chops in the big, demanding roles on our city’s main stage — that remains mostly out of reach.

 Years ago, when artistic director Adrian Hall first announced his company, I chatted with one performer, expecting to hear her grousing about Hall’s choices, envy at the actors picked.
 You know, the usual.
 Actors themselves joke about their perennial griping: There’s simply far more of them then there is any need for them.

 Instead, this actor declared, flat-out, she wanted the company to be great.
 They should be our local stars.
 The company should be something any North Texas actor would aspire to, a chance to elevate the profession on the city’s most prominent public stage, to demonstrate how fundamental actors are to a theater community, to a theater’s success, to the art form itself.